 The festival is a place where the chefs can highlight the ingredients and cooking techniques they learned in Mazatlán and are bringing to the rest of the world.

 As we’ve heard from many chefs before, Chef White emphasized the need to concentrate on the ingredients and not make the flavors too complicated.
-The former Top Chef contestant said that “sometimes making something better may mean reducing the amount of ingredients.”
+The former Top Chef contestant said that “sometimes making something better may mean reducing the number of ingredients.”

 Another presentation included Argentinian Chef Dante Ferrero the “king of cow” roasting an entire cow.
 This process takes over 22 hours.
 Sadly, I didn’t get to see the entire process but I was certainly intrigued by it.
-A little research showed that Chef Ferrero prepares 1,000 plus pound cows at his restaurant Alodé in San Pedro, Monterrey.
+A little research showed that Chef Ferrero prepares 1,000-plus pound cows at his restaurant Alodé in San Pedro, Monterrey.
 Hence, this is the ultimate “snout-to-tail” experience, and these cows can serve up to 400 people.